 Though a lot goes into developing an adaptive leader, there are four basic principles of adaptive leadership:

 As noted earlier, adaptive challenges usually don’t have a clear problem and solution.

-Not only does this lead to more creative ideas, being involved in the process of change makes people feel valued.
+Not only does this lead to more creative ideas, but being involved in the process of change also makes people feel valued.
 This leads to greater buy-in which is needed to successfully implement the solution.

 2. Emotional intelligence